jodyheavener/circleci-vscode/README.md

 ![Preview image](./preview.png)

 ⚠️ This project is still in beta.
-It uses CircleCI's [V2 API](https://circleci.com/docs/api/v2/), which includes endpoints that are still evolving, and as such may result in this extention breaking.
+It uses CircleCI's [V2 API](https://circleci.com/docs/api/v2/), which includes endpoints that are still evolving, and as such may result in this extension breaking.
 I'll do my best to keep it updated, but it will remain in beta until those endpoints are finalized.
 You can [report issues here](https://github.com/jodyheavener/circleci-vscode/issues).

 ## How to Use